DataDog/documentation/content/en/account_management/org_settings/ip_allowlist.md

 The IP allowlist feature does not block access to the following:
 - Data ingest endpoints to which the Agent sends data, such as metrics, traces, and logs
-- The [Validate API key][2] endpoint is excluded because it is often used by data ingestion
+- The [Validate API key][2] endpoint, which is often used by data ingestion
 - [Public dashboards][3]

 ### Functionality